Bhawna-kumari12/Bhawna-kumari12/README.md

 ---

 ### 🌟 Introduction
-I’m a Computer Science student passionate about creating user-friendly and creative web experiences.
+I’m a passionate Data Science student with a strong interest in data analytics and front-end development.
-Improving my front-end development skills while exploring the world of data science.
+I love turning complex data into meaningful insights and creating websites that are simple, functional, and visually engaging.
 ---

 ### 🧰 Skills & Tools